GaryA/Dekrispator_v2/README.md

 A video is here : http://youtu.be/fcLrcDCaI7w

+I have modified the code slightly to handle MIDI note on/note off messages so that the synth can be played from a MIDI keyboard or driven by an external sequencer.
+Note that Xavier did all the hard work!
 - - - -

 **Usage**

 Flash your board with "Dekrispator_v2.hex" (in Release folder) and enjoy hours and hours of sweet music coming of it !
 Sounds can be loud so beware !

-When powering up the board, the synth starts in "demo mode" unless you press and maintain a little the user button before power.
-In that case the synth enters "user mode".
+When powering up the board, the synth starts in "USB mode" unless you press and maintain a little the user button before power.
+In that case the synth enters "demo mode".

-*Demo mode* : The synth works on its own, sounds are perpetually changing.
-If you press the user button, sounds and effects stop always changing and the red LED lights on : the synth parameters are frozen.
-Press once again the user button and the red LED lights off : unfreeze.

-*User mode* : Connect an USB MIDI controller (like Korg NanoKontrol...) to the board's micro USB connector and control the synth.
+*User mode* : Connect an USB MIDI keyboard/controller (like Arturia Keystep...) to the board's micro USB connector and control the synth.
 The MIDI mapping of the synth controls are in MIDI_mapping.ods file.
-I nearly used the factory settings of Korg NanoKontrol V1 (some momentary/toggle buttons modified).
 The blue LED indicates midi activity.
+The green LED indicates USB mode.
+In addition to basic note on/note off, velocity controls note volume and a modulation wheel controls vibrato depth.
+Pressing the user button enables/disables the built-in sequencer.
+The red LED indicates the built-in sequencer is running.

+*Demo mode* : Demo mode is currently a bit broken.
+The sound doesn't change and pressing the user button starts and stops the sequencer.
+At least it works with a keyboard though!

 The orange LED reflects the CPU usage : when it's dim CPU gets overloaded.